Parts of the Body in Spanish: 75+ Words From Head to Toe

 Knee La rodilla

-Advanced Spanish body parts
+Advanced body parts in Spanish

 Body parts: English Body parts: Spanish